noidexe/Enjin-Coin-Documentation/docs/starthere.md

 the of digital items check out this [video](https://www.youtube.com/watch?v=7KLpNU6wXEM).

 ## The ENJ Stack
-Assuming you're still here, I'll now assume that you are a game developer of some sort with a basic understanding of how cryptocurrencies, in particular Ethereum, work.
-One of the main benefits of ENJ is that is __all__ the knowledge you'll ever need.
-You will not need to learn how to code smart contracts, set up a Parity node, or know how consensus algorithms work.
-We do that for you so you can focus on the thing really matters, __your game__.
+To work with ENJ CryptoItems, you only need a basic understand of how blockchain technology (in particular, Ethereum) works.

 Look at this picture:

 ![ENJ Platform Overview](../images/enjin_platform_overview.png)

 ### Ethereum
-Starting from the top (or maybe the bottom?) is the open-source, public, blockchain based distributed computing platform called [Ethereum](https://en.wikipedia.org/wiki/Ethereum).
-This is where the magic happens; Vitalik's spaceship.
-This is the future people: the new internet, it's just not widely distributed yet as old Bill Gibson says.
+Underlying everything is the open-source, public, blockchain based distributed computing platform called [Ethereum](https://en.wikipedia.org/wiki/Ethereum).
 You only really need to know some basic concepts about Ethereum to make your way around the ENJ platform, and you can learn those as you go.
-Let's move on.

 ### CryptoItem Smart Contracts
 Smart Contracts are programs that run on the Ethereum "operating system".
 They are much like regular programs, and act as the low level building blocks that platforms like ENJ use to build their functionality.
 Enjin has championed a standard called [ERC-1155](https://github.com/ethereum/eips/issues/1155), proposed by Witek Radomski and the blockchain team here at Enjin.
 ENJ uses an implementation of ERC-1155 as the basis for the platform's functionality, called the